 How to meet new friends in your area

-Well we got chatting and before you know it an hour went by and we were exchanging phone numbers.
-And yes, we became friends and over 2 years later, we’re practically best friends!
+Well, we got chatting, and before you know it an hour went by and we were exchanging phone numbers.
+And yes, we became friends!

 So sometimes it can be as simple and innocent as striking up a conversation with another woman and before you know it, poof!
 You’re friends 🙂